 An acoustic neuroma should be suspected in any patient with an unexplained unilateral sensorineural hearing loss, particularly if the patient has discrimination scores inconsistent with pure tone audiometry, abnormal brainstem auditory responses, or hypoactive/absent caloric responses.
 Magnetic resonance imaging (MRI) with gadolinium contrast has become the “gold standard” for the diagnosis of these tumors.
 Although there are rare instances of false-positive results, usually from arachnoiditis, an enhancing mass in the cerebellopontine angle extending into the internal auditory meatus on MRI is almost always an acoustic neuroma.
 Meningiomas occasionally occur in the CPA or IAC.
 Radiologically, they frequently have a dural “tail” and are acentric to the IAC.

 Once the diagnosis is established, there are three therapeutic options: watchful waiting, microsurgical removal, and stereotactic radiosurgery (SRS).
 Watchful waiting is indicated only in patients with small intracanalicular tumors for which the diagnosis is inconclusive, and in patients who are elderly or in poor medical condition.
 Several recent series have reported the results of this approach.
 Wiet and colleagues3 found that in 40% of 53 patients, continued growth of tumors required intervention over a mean follow-up of about 3 years.
 More frightening is an experience reported by Charabi and associates.4 In their series, 34% of 123 patients followed for a mean of 3.4 years required intervention for enlarging tumor and 7 died of brainstem compression secondary to the tumor.
-Therefore, it may be concluded that there is a significant risk of ...
+Therefore, it may be concluded that there is a significant ...